Tech-at-DU/React-Redux-Tetris-Tutorial/P19-Creating-a-Timer/readme.md

 # Implement the Pause Resume button

-What if you need to use the bathroom, or get a snack, or both?
+What if you need to use the bathroom, get a snack, or both?
 With the timer now running, you might need to pause the game and resume it later.

-You've already built the Pause and Resume buttons, but at this point they don't do anything.
+You've already built the Pause and Resume buttons, but at this point, they don't do anything.
 Luckily the game state has an `isRunning` property for this purpose!

 The button already calls the action, you just need to add some code to the reducer that handles this action.

-Implement the `resume` and `pause` action in `/src/featuers/gameSlice.js`.
+Implement the `resume` and `pause` actions in `/src/featuers/gameSlice.js`.

 **Challenge**